-If you are attracted to Ashtanga Vinyasa yoga and are perhaps already beginning to understand that the practice is ultimately a journey of self-discovery, then this is the training course for you.
+If you are attracted to yoga and perhaps already beginning to understand that the practice is ultimately a journey of self-discovery, then this is the training course for you.
 Maybe you want to teach yoga, or maybe you love what yoga is already doing for you and you want to understand and learn more.
 Perhaps you are already teaching and would like to enhance your knowledge of Ashtanga Vinyasa yoga (which will be the foundation of the course), and Yin Yoga, which is a wonderful complement to an Ashtanga practice.
 The course will deepen your practice and your understanding of yoga, and show you how a personal practice can nurture and support you throughout your life.
 It will also give you the skills, knowledge and confidence to start out as a teacher if that is what your goal is.

 At GYS, we teach post-lineage yoga, where, while we place great value on the student/teacher relationship and stay true to the methodology of Ashtanga Vinyasa yoga, we follow no guru and encourage our students to discover how their own yoga practice can be their best teacher.
 The environment, as well as the teaching philosophy, is inclusive, compassionate, adaptive and non-dogmatic.
 So if you’re looking for a fully authentic Yoga Teacher Training in Ireland, read on.